platformsh/platformsh-docs/src/development/faq.md

 [Platform.sh](https://platform.sh) uses MariaDB to manage and store your databases.
 It's a fork of MySQL which is more stable and has more interesting features.

-## Do you support other database services?

-We support PostgreSQL, Elasticsearch, Redis and MongoDB Out of the box.
-Batteries included.No need for add-ons.
-We aim to support all the most popular database services...

 ## Does branching an environment duplicate services?

 Yes !
 Branching an environment creates an exact copy (snapshot) of the parent environment, containing the files, the database, the services...